 The Company is committed to devoting considerable effort to identify and formalise best practice of corporate governance.
-The Company has also set up corporate governance practices to meet all code provisions and some of the recommended best practices in Appendix 14 "Corporate Governance Code and Corporate Governance Report" (the "Code") of the Rules Governing the Listing of Securities on the Stock Exchange of Hong Kong Limited (the "Stock Exchange") (the "Listing Rules").
-The Code has been revised with effect from 1 January 2016 (the "Revised Code").
+The Company has also set up corporate governance practices to meet all code provisions and some of the recommended best practices in Appendix 14 "Corporate Governance Code and Corporate Governance Report" (the "Code") of the Listing Rules.

-During the year, the Company has met all the code provisions of the Code and the Revised Code (since 1 January 2016).
-Also, the Board conducts evaluation of its performance annually and a whistle-blowing mechanism has been set up for employees to report possible improprieties in financial reporting, internal control or other matters to the Audit Committee, both are the recommended best practices set out in the Code and the Revised Code.
+During the year, the Company has met all the code provisions of the Code.
+Also, the Board conducts evaluation of its performance annually and a whistle-blowing mechanism has been set up for employees to report possible improprieties in financial reporting, internal control or other matters to the Audit Committee, both are the recommended best practices set out in the Code.